Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 The City of Biringan is a popular urban legend about, generally, a phantom city of the magical Engkantos, elementals that are deeply rooted in the country's ancient animistic culture, with legends and folklores and mythologies rooted in anitism, as well.
-And if you don't know what they are, they're basically the elvish-like versions of the Philippines, but more complicated.
+And if you don't know what they are, they're basically the elvish-like, quasi-alien-like versions of out of this world humanoid creatures in the Philippines, but more broad and complicated.

 1. the attribution of a soul to plants, inanimate objects, and natural phenomena.

 2. the belief in a supernatural power that organizes and animates the material universe.

 Meaning "ancestral religion" that historically refers to mythologies and indigenous religions of the Philippines.

 If you're going to ask about the locals about the missing place, however, they'd rather have you talk about it in whispers.
 Any conversation about the said city will make any local hush you, for retribution committed by the said inhabitants of the mystical metropolis is guaranteed.
 You see, most locals are afraid of this place not only because it is not any other ordinary city found in the "human world," but also not any other ordinary legend either.
 It is not even there in the first place.